loewenherz-projekt/lerobot-vision/README.md

 vision_gui
 ```

 #### Using the GUI

 The interface offers checkboxes to toggle rectified, depth, disparity, mask and overlay windows.
 Screenshots and overlay recordings can be captured via the corresponding buttons.
 Publishers for individual image topics can be toggled at runtime through the `toggle_publisher` service.
 The disparity and mask views are also published via ROS on `/stereo/disparity` and `/stereo/masks`.

+##### Calibration wizard

+1. Place a chessboard in view of both cameras.
+2. Press **Capture** to record a stereo pair with detected corners.
+3. Repeat for several poses covering the full image area.
+4. Click **Review** to inspect the last detection.
+5. Once enough pairs are collected, press **Calibrate** to compute the parameters.
+A file `calibration.yaml` will be created and an error plot displayed.

 ### 4. Project structure